-Theme Class number of times Description Spatio-Temporal 1 What is spatio-temporal media.
+Theme Class number of times Description Spatio-Temporal 1 Media 1 What is spatio-temporal media.
 Some examples.
-Media The to space temporal means some enamples.
 Light and Colors 1-2 Intensity, colors, and spectrum in image media.
-Features and 2 Factures such as aday region ato for analysing image media Segmentation 2 Features such as edge, region, etc. for analysing image media.
-Filtering and 1-2 Introduction to filtering and Wayslat Transform Wavelet Transform 1-2 Introduction to filtering and Wavelet Transform.
+Features and 2 Factures such as adaptivation at a for analyzing image madia Segmentation L Features such as edge, region, etc. for analysing image media.
+Filtering and 1-2 Introduction to filtering and Wayslet Transform Wavelet Transform 1-2 Introduction to filtering and Wavelet Transform.
 Discrete Wavelet Digrata Wayalat Transform and applications such as image aphancement Transform and 1-2 Dicrete Wavelet Transform and applications such as image enhancement, Applications image compression, etc. Geometry of Image 1-2 The mechanism and geometry of image capturing: projection of a 3D world Capturing 1-2 into 2D images.
-3D Measurements 2 2D massurements and 2D world reconstruction from a set of 2D images and Reconstruction 3D measurements and 3D world reconstrunction from a set of 2D images.
-Measurement of 1.2 Motion detection and measurement, and giget treating Motions 1-2 Motion detection and measurement, and oject tracking.
-Dattam Daggarition 0-2 The basic idea of pattern recognition and usuful tools such as Support Vector Pattern Recognition Machine.
+3D Measurements 2 2D massyroments and 2D world reconstruption from a set of 2D images and Reconstruction 3D measurements and 3D world reconstrunction from a set of 2D images.
+Measurement of 1-2 Motion detection and management, and gigat treaking Motions 1-2 Motion detection and measurement, and oject tracking.
+Dattam Daggarition 0.2 The basic idea of pattern recognition and usuful tools such as Support Vector Pattern Recognition 0-2 Machine.